coincashew/coincashew/coins/overview-ada/guide-how-to-build-a-haskell-stakepool-node/part-iv-administration/upgrading-a-node-archive.md

 ## :tada: Introduction

+{% hint style="info" %}
+:confetti\_ball: This latest update brought to you by the generous donations by [**BEBOP stake pool**](https://bebopadapool.com).

 If you want to support this free educational Cardano content or found this helpful, visit [cointr.ee to find our donation addresses](https://cointr.ee/coincashew).
 Much appreciated in advance. :pray:

-Input-Output (IOHK) regularly releases new versions of Cardano Node via the `cardano-node` [GitHub repository](https://github.com/input-output-hk/cardano-node).
-Carefully review release notes available in the repository for new features, known issues, technical specifications, related downloads, documentation, changelogs, assets and other details of each release.

-{% hint style="info" %}
-To receive notifications related to activity in the Cardano Node GitHub repository, configure [Watch](https://docs.github.com/en/account-and-profile/managing-subscriptions-and-notifications-on-github/setting-up-notifications/configuring-notifications#automatic-watching) functionality.
 {% endhint %}

-The following procedure describes how to upgrade your Cardano node to the latest version.

-{% hint style="info" %}
+{% hint style="success" %}
-For procedures to upgrade older Cardano versions, see the [archive](./upgrading-a-node-archive.md).
+As of Oct 1 2021, this guide is written for **mainnet** with **release v1.30.1** :grin:
 {% endhint %}

 ## :satellite: How to Perform an Upgrade

+From time to time, there will be new versions of `cardano-node`.
+Follow the [Official Cardano-Node Github Repo](https://github.com/input-output-hk/cardano-node) by enabling **notifications** with the watch functionality.

+{% hint style="danger" %}
+Read the patch notes for any other special updates or dependencies that may be required for the latest release.
+{% endhint %}

+{% tabs %}
+{% tab title="v1.30.1 Notes" %}
 **Full release notes:** [**https://github.com/input-output-hk/cardano-node/releases/tag/1.30.1**](https://github.com/input-output-hk/cardano-node/releases/tag/1.30.1)

-### :octagonal\_sign: Upgrading Release Dependencies
+#### :octagonal\_sign: Upgrading Release Dependencies

 **CNCLI**